NathanHandley/EQWOWConverter/README.md

 - Windows build environment
 - AzerothCore based WoW 3.3.5 server, with the mod-everquest mod installed (https://github.com/NathanHandley/mod-everquest)
 - Installed and unpatched client of the EverQuest Trilogy
 - Installed 3.3.5 WoW client, US version (with nosignature patch)
+- If you want armor textures, install a texture pack.
+A human one can be found here: https://github.com/NathanHandley/EQWOWConverter-HumTexturePack

 # Instructions
 1. Set all of your paths propertly in Configuration.cs ("Paths and Files" section)
+2. (Optional) Install a texture pack, such as one here: https://github.com/NathanHandley/EQWOWConverter-HumTexturePack
-2. Build and use EQWOWConverter and run the command "Perform Everything"
+3. Build and use EQWOWConverter and run the command "Perform Everything"
-3. Deploy your files.
+4. Deploy your files.
 Alternately, you can set the configs in Deployment Rules so that they deploy for you
-4. Regenerate map/vmap files for the server
+5. Regenerate map/vmap files for the server

 # Special Thanks
 In no particular order...